Teri and her husband live on five acres in Central Ohio with a vast lawn, three gardens, a farm pond, many trees, and a

 Crispy green beans taste best when harvested promptly; pick fully-grown pods before seeds inside have a chance to swell.
 Overly-mature seeds bulge to the inside of the pod skin, making the entire bean dry, tough and chewy.

 Moisture and dew can lead to the spread of bacterial blight; harvest your green beans when the soil is dry.
-Store freshly-picked beans in the refrigerator from 7 to 10 days.
-For longevity, beans should be canned, dried or frozen.
+Store freshly-picked beans in the refrigerator for 7 to 10 days.
+For longevity, beans should be canned, dried, or frozen.
 If you freeze green beans or any other kind of garden vegetable, they must first be blanched.

 Blanching is the process of scalding or steaming beans (and other vegetables) before freezing.
 Doing so will prevent tough pods, funky tastes, and pale coloring.

 As soon as beans and other vegetables are harvested from your Ohio garden, enzymes begin to activate and spread.
 The time and speed of the blanching process are important because if it isn’t done adequately, or the vegetables are boiled or steamed for too long, the veggies can lose their color, flavor, and nutrients.

 One fairly easy way to blanch green beans is to place them into a gallon of boiling water.